rust-lang/reference/src/items/constant-items.md

 A *constant item* is an optionally named _[constant value]_ which is not associated with a specific memory location in the program.
 Constants are essentially inlined wherever they are used, meaning that they are copied directly into the relevant context when used.
-This includes usage of constants from external crates.
+This includes usage of constants from external crates, and non-[`Copy`] types.
 References to the same constant are not necessarily guaranteed to refer to the same memory address.

 Constants must be explicitly typed.
 The type must have a `'static` lifetime: any references in the initializer must have `'static` lifetimes.